Size ranking: 26th

 In the sky, Orion is depicted facing the snorting charge of neighbouring Taurus the bull, yet the myth of Orion makes no reference to such a combat.
 However, the constellation originated with the Sumerians, who saw in it their great hero Gilgamesh fighting the Bull of Heaven.
 The Sumerian name for Orion was URU AN-NA, meaning light of heaven.
 Taurus was GUD AN-NA, bull of heaven.

 Gilgamesh was the Sumerian equivalent of Heracles, which brings us to another puzzle.
 Being the greatest hero of Greek mythology, Heracles deserves a magnificent constellation such as this one, but in fact is consigned to a much more obscure area of sky.
 So is Orion really Heracles in another guise?
 It might seem so, for one of the labours of Heracles was to catch the Cretan bull, which would fit the Orion–Taurus conflict in the sky.
 Ptolemy described him with club and lion’s pelt, both familiar attributes of Heracles, and he is shown this way on old star maps.
-Despite these parallels, no mythologist hints at a connection between this constellation and Heracles.
+Yet despite these parallels, no mythologist hints at a connection between this constellation and Heracles.

 Tales of Orion